 ~ Maya Angelou

-If we are capable and willing to be honest with ourselves, we know when we are not feeling the best we could, being the best we can be and doing the best we can.
+If we are willing to be honest with ourselves, we know when we are not feeling the best we could, being the best we can be and doing the best we can.
 We know when we are not living and enjoying our lives to the fullest.

 When we know this to our core and have a developed a pretty clear sense as to why, the next questions must then become: Now what?
 What am I going to do about it?
 Exactly how am I going to make the changes I must to Think, Feel and Do better in the future?